Tsinghua University School of Law

 What is the term schedule?

 The fall semester runs from mid-August to late December.
 The spring semester runs from mid-February to late June.
-To view the academic calendar for the current year, click here.
+View the most recent academic calendar as a reference.
+Tsinghua also provides information regarding the previous academic term's academic calendar in English.
 Students seeking a greater variety of English language course offerings should consider pursuing study abroad at Tsinghua during the spring semester.